Global Warming Is A Fact! Climate Change Is A Fact!

 Our meetings and social gatherings are posted at Sioux Falls Free Thinkers on Meetup.com.
 Sioux Falls Free Thinkers Upcoming Events can be seen on the Meetup.com Calendar.

-I'll have a Sioux Falls Atheists Sign on the table.
+I will have a Free Thinkers sign on the table.

 The Sioux Falls Scientists group will never have any dues.
 Membership is not required to attend our meetings.
 This group will probably never have any formal rules except treating other members and their opinions with respect and giving everyone equal time to speak.
 This group will never purge members for expressing their opinions or for forming their own group of people interested in science in general or in a particular field of scientific study.
 The only loose requirement is that members, and those attending our meetings, have an interest in one of the subjects of the Sioux Falls Free Thinkers websites.